 Diana’s knowledge of art history has informed her keen eye for color and composition.
 Whether she’s photographing a calm rural scene, a rusting metal detail, or a still life – Diana composes her photographs as a true artist, with a strong emphasis on light and balance.
 Diana’s portrait work and love of food culture are where she really excels though.
 She is a specialist at capturing her portrait subjects at ease in their own environments and her passion for food, farming and gardening shines through in her ongoing photographs of seasonal living.
 In 2015 Diana added writing to her repertoire to accompany her editorial photography.
 Her stories have been published by Lodestars Anthology and Garrett Leight California Optical.

-Tom Bland’s approach to photography is with a sense of calm and purpose that is evidence of his upbringing, education, and personal interests.
-Born and raised in rural Northumberland in the north east of England, Tom spent his childhood surrounded by rolling hills, forests and expansive beaches.
-Growing up in this setting he developed a keen awareness of the natural world that remains to this day.
+Tom Bland’s approach to photography is with a sense of calm and purpose that reflects his upbringing, education, and personal interests.
+Born and raised in rural Northumberland in the north east of England, Tom spent his childhood surrounded by rolling hills, dark forests and expansive beaches.
+Growing up in this setting he developed a keen awareness of the natural world which remains to this day.

 Tom specialized in photography during his Art Foundation course at Newcastle College, before gaining a bachelor’s degree in Media Production at the University of Northumbria, where he focussed on animation.
 Photography remained a part of Tom’s life through an eight year period working in London’s creative arts industry.
 He moved to the United States in 2012.

-There is nothing accidental in the framing of Tom’s photographs – each shot is meticulously composed and considered as only a son of two graphic designers would see it.
-This design-forward aesthetic manifests itself in his focus on textures – both urban and natural – while Tom’s landscapes, urban photographs and images of food culture reflect his wider interests and love of travel and exploration.
+As the son of two graphic designers, Tom's photography employs a design-forward aesthetic which manifests itself in his focus on textures – both urban and natural – while Tom’s landscapes, urban photographs and food culture images reflect his wider interests and love of travel and exploration.